 I am a member of the Global Open Education Graduate Network (GO-GN), held a Digital Learning and Social Media Research Fellowship (2016), and helped facilitate the African Health Open Educational Resources (OER) Network (2009-2012).

-I got my start in higher education in 2005 with an internship from the Commonwealth of Learning which took me to Windhoek, Namibia in Southern Africa.
+I started my work in higher education in the year 2005 with an internship from the Commonwealth of Learning which took me to Windhoek, Namibia in Southern Africa.
 I worked for three years in information technology development in Namibia before relocating to Cape Town, South Africa to complete my masters in education technology.

-At the University of Cape Town I worked in the Centre for Educational Technology as a research assistant supporting the creation of open educational resources (OER) by faculty and the adaptation and use of OER by students.
+At the University of Cape Town I also worked in the Centre for Educational Technology (now called the Centre for Innovation in Learning and Teaching) as a research assistant supporting the creation of open educational resources (OER) by faculty and the adaptation and use of OER by students.
 In this capacity I was responsible for helping academics and subject matter experts develop, license and share teaching and learning resources electronically and openly through the OpenContent OER directory.
 I served many roles throughout the projects’ lifecycle: initially as the lead project analyst researching and documenting best practice in the curation of elearning materials; then as a technical analyst as the directory was built using the open-source Drupal content management system.
 When the directory was launched in February 2010, I was involved in a number of workshops and presentations aimed at helping academics understand OER development, open licensing systems such as Creative Commons, and the technical considerations around sharing materials and curriculum online.